certsocietegenerale/fame/docs/admin.rst

 .. image:: /images/admin_configurations.png

-Only 3 configurations are directly used by FAME: types, email and virustotal.
+Each configuration option have their own menus.
+Most options are self-explanatory and can be tuned based on your preferences.
+However, one specific configuration menu is directly used by FAME: types.

 types
 ^^^^^